Getting to Know Each Other

 It is amazing the things couples don't ask each other while they are engaged.
 Some topics are avoided because of personal embarrassment.
 Others are afraid of the answer they might receive.
 But more often than not, some topics are avoided because the person is afraid that if their fiance knew this about them, they would leave.
 Yet, is it fair for one person to commit his life to another without knowing what he is getting into?

 Now, don't get me wrong.
-There are some topics which are best left buried because they were handled and the person has changed, hopefully for the better.
+There are some topics that are best left buried because they were handled and the person has changed, hopefully for the better.
 We all sin and there is no need to review every sin we ever committed.
 Still, sins have consequences.
-While we might have repented of a past sin, the after-effects of that sin might remain an issue which can affect the marriage.
+While we might have repented of a past sin, the after-effects of that sin might remain an issue that can affect the marriage.
 For example, you might have taken drugs during your youth which left you with temptations to battle concerning returning to drugs, or worse might have impacted your ability to have children.
 You might have contracted a sexually transmitted disease that though controlled is still present and could be passed on to your spouse.

 The following questions are by no means complete, but they are given here in the hope of giving couples a chance to discuss matters that they might not have thought about.
 Some are minor things, others are major.
-You have to decide which answers are deal breakers and which are inconveniences which you must plan to handle.
+You have to decide which answers are deal-breakers and which are inconveniences which you must plan to handle.

 - Are you a morning person or a night person?